Marietta mother of 3 shoots and kills intruder, cops say | Atlanta: News, Weather and Traffic

 “It’s a quiet area,” he said.

-Jasmine Garry, who has lived across the street from the shooting scene for about 20 years, was interviewed by police and described the woman who fired at the alleged intruder as nonviolent.
+Jasmine Garry, who has lived across the street from the scene of the shooting for about 20 years, was interviewed by police and described the woman who fired at the alleged intruder as nonviolent.

 “There was nothing that would make you think (you) got to keep your eye out for her,” she said.